uktrade/uk-trade-quotas-dashboard/README.md

-# UK trade quotas dashboard
+# Trade and Investment Factsheets Prototype

-This repository contains the source code for the <a href="https://uk-trade-quotas.docs.trade.gov.uk/">UK trade quotas dashboard</a>.
+This repository contains the source code for the <a href="https://trade-and-investment-factsheets.docs.trade.gov.uk/">Trade and Investment Factsheets Prototype</a>.

-The dashboard sources data from the <a class="govuk-link govuk-link--no-visited-state" href="https://www.data.gov.uk/dataset/4a478c7e-16c7-4c28-ab9b-967bb79342e9/uk-trade-quotas">"UK trade quotas" dataset published on data.gov.uk</a>, which in turn sources data from the <a href="https://data.api.trade.gov.uk/">Department for Business and Trade Data API</a>.

 > [!IMPORTANT]
 > This is prototype for testing purposes only.
 It exists to experiment with using the [Observable Framework](https://observablehq.com/framework) to publish dashboards of public data.